HamnaIshaq/bookmark-landing-page/README.md

 - [Before and After pseudo elements explained - part one: how they work by Kevin Powell](https://www.youtube.com/watch?v=zGiirUiWslI) - This video helped me learn that pseudo-elements are elements that are inserted before (using ::before) and after (using ::after) the actual content.
 This is why they do not work on images as images do not fit into the normal CSS content model.
 - [Four Card Feature Section - Design to HTML/CSS by Florin Pop](https://www.youtube.com/watch?v=PcSUEo0P0GU&t=2012s) - This helped me in giving top spacing to the cards very easily.
 - [How To - Change Placeholder Color by w3schools](https://www.w3schools.com/howto/howto_css_placeholder.asp) - This helped me in learning how to change color for input placeholders.
+- [Accordion - Bootstrap 5.0 Official Documentation](https://getbootstrap.com/docs/5.0/components/accordion/) - I used this to get an idea of how the accordion will function.
+I also tried to use the same class names used here as I had difficulty coming up with them on my own.

 ## Author